parking-data-standards/apds-sandbox/examples/occupancy.md

 ## Supply
 _Supply_ information can be provided from a `vehicleView` perspective, i.e. a calculated number of vehicles that can be fit into a parking area.
 Examples for this would be "pop-up parking on a green field" or on-street parking capacity in an area in a particular street (with no clear markings).
 As an alternative, the _Supply_ data can be specified from a `spaceView` perspective.
 This requires all spaces to be demarcated and identifiable.
 The latter view is the default.

-Optionally, a validity information can be attached to _Supply_ data in order to communicate temporary changes in the capacity.
+Optionally, a validity information can be attached to _Supply_ data in order to communicate temporary changes in the capacity (see [Example 4](#example-4-temporary-changes-in-supply)).

 ## Demand
 _Demand_ information is typically collected in intervals.
 This update frequency may as well be of interest for readers of _Demand_ information.